 - Replenish my gear repair kit, particularly extra headlight batteries.

-- Replenish my firestarter kit, including matches, esbit cubes, and vaseline covered cotton balls.
+- Replenish my fire starting kit, including Esbit cubes, and vaseline covered cotton balls.

 - Replenish any tent pegs I might have lost on the trip.

-- Inspect my backpacking liner for punctures, and repair with scotch tape, if necessary.
+- Inspect my plastic backpack liner for punctures, and repair with scotch tape, if necessary.